 - Select the network you are connected to and on “Advanced”.

 - Afterward, select “TCP/IP” That would show you your IP address on your mac.

 How to find wifi ip address on android

 - Open your Settings, then proceed to Network & Internet.

 - Click on Wifi, then gently tap on the Wireless network’s name that you are on.

 - The next page will show you all the details related to the wifi.
-There you would get the wifi IP address in front of Gateway.
+There you would get the main router access ip address in front of Gateway.

 Router username and password

 To know your router username and password, check the manual credentials of your router.
-Or better still, check the manufacturer’s website or our website ModemFriendly.
+Or better still, check the manufacturer’s website or our website ModemFriendly home page.
 Your router should come with a default username and password.
 Most routers have “admin” for both the default username and password.

 Recover router username and password